bparanj/crystal/electronics/zettel/current.md

 What is current?

    Current is the rate at which electric charge flows through a conductor.
 It tells us how many coulombs of charge pass through a point in a circuit per second.

-   Imagine water flowing through a pipe.
-The amount of water flowing past a point in the pipe per second is like the current in a wire.

    In a circuit with 2 coulombs of charge flowing through a wire every second, the current would be 2 amperes.